TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 +++

 A while ago, I wrote a quite complicated diff tool in Clojure.
-It was complicated enough that I struggled to keep the algorithm in my head and the inputs were large enough that I had to make some efforts to improve performance.
+It was complicated enough that I struggled to fit the algorithm in my head and the inputs were large enough that I had to make some efforts to improve performance.
 After a while, I started learning Rust, ported the current state of the Clojure program into Rust, was very happy with the change[^hooked-on-rust] and continued exclusively with Rust.
 While working on that project, I've developed some opinions about the two languages, especially about error handling, performance and readability.